Postgraduate research entry requirements

 If you do not have current documentation of the required level of English language you must either retake your language test (IELTS) or attend and successfully complete a pre-sessional (summer) English course before the start of your postgraduate studies.

-Keele University runs 11 and 6 week pre-sessional Academic English courses.
+Keele University runs 11 and 6 week pre-sessional Academic English courses online and face to face.

 All Visas to study in the UK are subject to the rules and requirements of the UK Home Office Visas & Immigration (UKVI) and the supporting (sponsoring) institution.

-When you start your studies at Keele can assess your English language standard so that we can recommend language modules for you to take as part of your degree course.
+When you start your studies at Keele, we can assess your English language standard and recommend language modules for you to take as part of your degree course.
 You do not pay any additional fees for these.
-You can also speak to staff in the Language Centre.
+You can also speak to staff in the Language Centre